 Those generating two(2) cubic yards or more of commercial solid waste and 20 gallons or more of organic waste per week are required to divert organic materials.

 - Green Waste - Businesses utilizing a landscaping company for green waste services need to inform the landscaping company of current State requirements and advise them to divert green waste from the landfill.

-Multi-Family Residential Complexes: Complexes with 5 or more units are required to divert organic materials.
+Multi-Family Residential Complexes: Complexes with five (5) or more units are required to divert organic materials.
 At this time, only green waste diversion is required for compliance.

 - Green Waste - Multi-Family Residential Complexes utilizing a landscaping company for green waste services need to inform the landscaping company of current State requirements and advise them to divert green waste from the landfill.

-Eventually, food waste/scraps will be combined with the yard waste (brown) bin as a way of diverting food waste from the landfill.
+Eventually, food waste/scraps will be combined with the yard waste (brown) bin as a way of diverting food waste from landfills.